FlowFuse/website/src/blog/2023/03/why-should-you-node-red-function-nodes.md

 ---
-title: Should you use function nodes in your next project?
+title: Why should you use function nodes in your Node-RED projects?
-subtitle: In this blog post, we will discuss the benefits of using function nodes and the benefits of not using them.
+subtitle: In this blog post, I will discuss some of the benefits and drawbacks of using Function nodes in your next Node-RED project.
-description: In this blog post, we will discuss the benefits of using function nodes and the benefits of not using them.
+description: In this blog post, I will discuss some of the benefits and drawbacks of using Function nodes in your next Node-RED project.
 date: 2023-03-17
 authors: ["rob-marcer"]
 image: /images/blog/db-comparison.jpg